 As I mentioned above, there are many ways that you can go through the divorce process and once, you’re ready to do it, you’ll need to choose the method that will work best for you and your spouse.
 Sometimes you and your spouse may not be confident how you’re going to do it or unsure if you both agree on that process which is why the previous step of gathering information can be so important.
 Too often, people think that they MUST work with an attorney, so they automatically go out and hire an attorney without thinking about the other options they have for the process.
 Even in mediation, clients may choose to work with an attorney on the side or in the process.
 Still, you want to ensure that the attorney you select will respect the process you want to work within and understand and be comfortable in that role.
 Unfortunately, not all attorneys are mediation friendly or collaboratively trained.
 If you want to mediate or do a collaborative process, you don’t want to end up with a highly aggressive attorney who only litigates.
 On the flip side, if you’re in a situation where litigation is necessary, and possibly there’s even been domestic violence or abuse, you’ll want to make sure that the attorney you work with will be able to handle that situation and provide you with the correct information.

 If you are looking to begin the divorce process and aren’t sure how to start a divorce, please give us a call as that is a great place to start, and we can point you in the right direction, even if mediation doesn’t end up being the right choice for you and your spouse.
 Contact us to schedule a free consultation with one of our mediators.
-Call (858) 736-2411 or use our online contact form to begin.
+Contact West Coast Family Mediation Center to begin.